 You can learn more about my Manhattan-based voice coaching and psychotherapy practice and approach- and how we might work and learn together in person or over Skype- by contacting me, as well as by visiting the coaching and classes pages.

 My experiences and ideas have also been captured in my book: The Art of Singing: Discovering and Developing Your True Voice, available now from Hal Leonard Publishing at Barnes & Noble and Amazon, as well as in my 2012 release, Learning to Sing: A Transformative Approach to Vocal Performance and Instruction.

-I hold undergraduate and graduate degrees in Classical Vocal Performance & Pedagogy and Psychology, respectively and am an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).
+I hold undergraduate and graduate degrees in Classical Vocal Performance & Pedagogy and Psychology, respectively.
+I am a Nationally Board Certified Counselor (NBCC) as well as an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).